Speed and red light camera types

 Mobile speed cameras

-There are around 3700 mobile speed camera sites throughout Queensland.
-We select sites using strict criteria, with crash history being the primary reason.
-Other reasons to establish a mobile speed camera site include known high-risk speeding or roadwork sites where the workplace health and safety of workers is at risk.
+There are around 3,700 mobile speed camera sites throughout Queensland.
+We select sites using strict criteria, including an assessment of speed related crash history.
+Other reasons to establish a mobile speed camera site include a known high-risk of speeding or roadwork sites where the workplace health and safety of workers is at risk.

-These sites are approved by a Speed Management Committee, made up of representatives from Queensland Police Service, Department of Transport and Main Roads, RACQ and local governments.
+Sites are approved by regionally based Speed Management Committees, made up of representatives from Queensland Police Service, Department of Transport and Main Roads, RACQ and local governments.

-- Mobile speed cameras—vehicles are fitted with speed camera equipment, which can park on the side of the road to monitor the speed of passing traffic.
+- Mobile speed cameras—vehicles fitted with speed camera equipment which can park on the side of the road to monitor the speed of passing traffic.